IMPALA-15076: Fix JDBC scan duplication in UNION ALL and ResultSet race

 Supported Platforms

 Impala only supports Linux at the moment.
-Impala supports x86_64 and has experimental support for arm64 (as of Impala 4.0).
+Impala supports x86_64 and arm64 (as of Impala 4.4).
 Impala Requirements contains more detailed information on the minimum CPU requirements.

 Supported OS Distributions